containerum/kdc-docs/content/plugins/nginx-ingress.md

 # How to install Ingress-Controller for Kubernetes

-Ingress Controller is required to access Containerum Platform by an External IP.
+Ingress Controller is required to access applications running in Kubernetes by an External IP.

 ## Installation
 Install the ingress-controller from the Kubernetes repository: